Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 Generally speaking, though, there are no major stipulations or superstitions involving being around a bagua or carrying one.
-However, being mythical objects, you should refrain from touching those belonging to others.
+However, as they are mythical objects, you should refrain from touching those belonging to others.
 This, incidentally, is a common taboo for all Chinese symbols on this list.

 3. Fu (Blessing)

-In the case of souvenirs, it might be paired with other “good-luck” objects such as gold ingots, guardian animals of the current year, jade carvings, etc. Generally, anything with Fu on it makes for an ideal gift.
-After all, who wouldn’t want a blissful, contented life?
+In the case of souvenirs, it is frequently paired with other “good-luck” objects such as gold ingots, zodiac guardian animals of the current year, jade carvings, etc. The summary of it, anything with Fu on it makes for an ideal gift or a Chinese holiday souvenir.
+After all, who wouldn’t want a blissful, joyous, and contented life?

-4. Guan Gong (Lord of Honour)
+4. Guan Gong (Chinese God of Honor)

-With the exception of artistic paintings, objects featuring Guan Gong almost inevitably have some sort of metaphysical association.
+With the exception of artistic paintings, objects featuring Guan Gong inevitably have some sort of metaphysical association.
 Guan Gong statues are also heavily used in Chinese geomancy displays, and in Hong Kong, both policemen and underworld triad members venerate Guan Gong as the personification of (male) camaraderie.

 5. Zhao Cai Jin Bao (Beckoning of Wealth)

-An anagram of the Chinese characters for the phrase zhao cai jing bao (招财进宝), this Chinese symbol has the exact meaning as the phrase it is formed from.
+An anagram of the Chinese characters for the phrase zhao cai jing bao (招財進寶), this Chinese symbol has the exact meaning as the phrase it is formed from.
 I.E. the beckoning of wealth and treasure.

 6. Menshen (Gods of the Door)